ISAITB/docs-itb-ta/source/introduction/index.rst

 the European Commission’s DG GROW to define the specifications and software needed to support a generic interoperability test bed service.

 .. _GITB project: http://www.cen.eu/work/areas/ict/ebusiness/pages/ws-gitb.aspx
-.. _Interoperability Test Bed Action: https://joinup.ec.europa.eu/solution/interoperability-test-bed/about
+.. _Interoperability Test Bed Team: https://joinup.ec.europa.eu/solution/interoperability-test-bed/about

 .. _introduction__how_is_it_maintained: